 The Act talks about the setting up of three types of Protected Areas for the protection of wildlife.
 These are-

-- Zoos- Under Chapter IV-A, the Central Zoo Authority has been set up to regulate the zoos of the country.
-Zoos help in ex-situ conservation, when protection in-situ is not possible or impractical.
+- Zoos: Under Chapter IV-A, zoos have been recognized to help in ex-situ conservation, when protection in-situ is not possible or impractical.

 Punishments for offenses